niels-lubbes/moebius_aut/README.md

 Notice that S^5 is a quadric of signature (1,5+1).

-### Internal representation of projections of double Segre surface and their real structures
+### Internal representation of projections of the double Segre surface and their real structures

 In this section we explain the `exc_idx_lst` and `involution` parameters.